-Democratic Primary season gets under way in Iowa today, and the outcome is very much up in the air.
+Democratic Primary season is in full swing with Super Tuesday now in the rearview mirror, and the outcome is very much up in the air.

 I didn’t know the answer myself, so I did some research, reviewing the behavior of the S&P 500 during the last five political primaries, dating back to 2000, when the Republicans and Democrats held primaries on the heels of Bill Clinton’s eight-year term as President.
 In each case, I measured from the beginning of February to the date of the last national convention (be it Republican or Democratic, if both parties were holding primaries that year), which typically occurs in July or August.
 Thus, there’s some variance in the length of past primaries—as short as five and a half months and as long as seven months.

 Don't miss out on what excites our analysts.
 Cabot Stock of the Week brings you:

 - The No. 1 stock across seven of Cabot’s advisories along with

 - A higher-performing portfolio of stocks with instant diversification among big-cap stocks, small-cap stocks, income stocks and global ADRs - all designed to double your money in the next 12 months.

 Here’s what I found: